Criminal Defense Client Focused, Result Driven.

 Los Angeles Criminal Defense Attorneys

-When you are facing serious criminal charges and your freedom is on the line, you can’t afford to hire a general practice lawyer.
-You need an advocate with an in-depth knowledge of criminal law, significant courtroom experience, and a reputation for exceptional client service.
-No matter where you live in California, you can find your defense lawyer at Zarabi Law.
+When you are facing serious criminal charges and your freedom is at stake, you can’t afford to hire a general practice lawyer.
+You need an advocate with in-depth knowledge of criminal law, significant courtroom experience, and a reputation for exceptional client service.
+No matter where you live in California, you can find your criminal defense lawyer in Los Angeles at Zarabi Law.

 Our Los Angeles-based practice is primarily dedicated to criminal defense.
-Our team of attorneys, led by Elliot Zarabi, has more than 60 years of combined legal experience.
-When you hire our firm, you can be sure that you will work directly with a seasoned legal professional who is client-focused and results-driven.
+Our team of criminal defense attorneys, led by Elliot Zarabi, brings more than 60 years of combined legal experience to every case.
+When you hire our firm, you can be confident that you will work directly with a seasoned legal professional who is client-focused and results-driven.

 Schedule your initial consultation by calling us at (213) 786-4055 or using our online form.